DinkyToyz/wtmcsServiceDispatcher/README.md

 Currently, the mod can dispatch garbage trucks and hearses.

-I have vague plans to add functionality to remove stuck vehicles, including forgotten trailers and railway cars, bulldozers, and might decide to look at ambulance, fire and police services as well.
+I have vague plans to add functionality to remove stuck vehicles (including forgotten trailers and railway cars) and bulldozing, and might decide to look at ambulance, fire and police services as well.

 ## Dispatching